-Whether it is normal to not hear from a guy for a week, 2 weeks or just a few days, depends a lot on your ways of communicating to and with one another, but also on the consistency of your communication.
+Whether it is normal to not hear from a guy for a week, 2 weeks, or just a few days, depends a lot on your ways of communicating with one another, but also on the consistency of your communication.

 The reasons for a guy not texting you for a few days or weeks can be various.

 If it’s been a few hours, he could be living, breathing, you know, doing things that need care in his life.
 This is normal.

 On the other hand, if it has been 1 week (or around there, like 5 or 6 days), 2 weeks or more, then he might have other reasons besides just breathing, existing, and living.

 Whether it is normal not to hear from a guy for a week or not, entirely depends on the reasons behind his silence and the level of depth to your connection.

 Here are 10 common reasons why you haven’t heard from him in 1 week, 2 weeks, or more:

 1. He’s playing games with you or keeping you as an option

 Games usually come from a place of insecurity to satisfy his ego.

 In this case, he wants you to go after him, give him more attention, or just make you like him so much that you’re helpless.